Spring Awakening Music Festival

-Spring Awakening Music Festival (SAMF) is an annual electronic dance music (EDM) festival held in Chicago.
+Spring Awakening Music Festival (SAMF) was an annual electronic dance music (EDM) festival held in Chicago.
 The festival started at a theater in 2008, moved to Soldier Field in 2012–2015, and to Addams/Medill Park in 2016–2018.
-In 2019, the festival moved to the Sears Centre in Hoffman Estates, Illinois, the former site of the Poplar Creek Music Theater.
+In 2019, the festival moved to the Sears Centre in Hoffman Estates, Illinois.
 Due to the COVID-19 pandemic, the festival was not held in 2020, and the 2021 event was held in October at Addams/Medill Park.
 The 2022 festival was scheduled to be held at the United Center on July 8–10, but was subsequently cancelled.

 History

 Spring Awakening was founded as a concert series in 2008.
 The event eventually outgrew the theater, and in 2012 SAMF was turned into a two-day outdoor music festival at Soldier Field by the Chicago-based promoting agency React Presents.
 In 2013, Spring Awakening Music Festival expanded to three days with over 90,000 people in attendance.
 SAMF has traditionally been held either the second or third weekend of June.
 Over the years, the festival has become increasingly popular due to the large fan base of electronic dance music in the Chicago area.
 As people now come from across the nation and globe just to attend the festival, there are discussed rumors that the festival could be extending onwards towards other states.